prathiksrinivasan/prathiksrinivasan.github.io/content/blog/CES2025FutureHelm/index.md

 {{<youtube vw8PXEdkfyM>}}
+A video showcasing our project sequences, both visualization and UI.

 I also had the opportunity to travel to CES 2025 as an exhibitor for Brunswick, where I helped showcase the simulator to thousands of people, including investors, media, and other members of the industry.
 Our experience was also featured on a variety of news outlets.